Two attacked by cougar identified; wildlife officials say predator was ’emaciated’

 - Investigators use DNA, genealogy database to ID suspect in 1987 double homicide

 Sederbaum suffered serious lacerations and bites to his head, neck and face, requiring surgery.
-He’s in satisfactory condition at Harborveiw Medical Center, according to spokeswoman Susan Gregg.
+He’s in satisfactory condition at Harborview Medical Center, according to spokeswoman Susan Gregg.

 Brooks was the director of operations at Hillman City Collaboratory, where grass-roots organizations and people share the space, and was a research assistant at William James College in Massachusetts.
 A Linked-In profile also states Brooks had been the office manager of G&O Family Cyclery in Seattle’s Greenwood neighborhood.
 While living in the Boston area, Brooks was a manager at Boston Center for the Arts and a bicycle mechanic.
 According to the profile, Brooks got a doctorate in philosophy at Boston University in 2016.